Bombay Play raises $1 million for social games as India’s game studios blossom

 “The Instant Game is a proof of concept for this notion that games are not just something you do by yourself,” Saroha said.
 “It is something you interact around, like how we have seen with images.
 Image sharing and video sharing is something that gathers people.
 They act like conversation starters.
 We believe that games should inherently have messaging.
 The game developer has to think about that from the start.”

-Jones and Saroha already knew Lumika’s founders Keeling and Salone Sehgal, and so they were comfortable being the first investment.
+Jones and Saroha already knew Lumikai’s founders Keeling and Salone Sehgal, and so they were comfortable being the first investment.
 The Bombay Play team is working on a second game called Lockdown Brawl, a card battle game with the name inspired by the pandemic.
 The game is available as a beta on Android now.

 GamesBeat Gift Guides: Everything we recommend this holiday season